pumpkinspicassie/augpipe/readme.md

 # augpipe

 ---
-We design this python library sepcicifally for history document recognition tasks.
+I design this python library sepcicifally for history document recognition tasks.
 In the deadsea scoll recognition task, we use the augmentation algorithm in preprocess.py.

 ## Functions